CoMakery/virtue-dao/README.md

 * [MetaMask](https://metamask.io/) web wallet integration
 * [Maker DAO, DAI](https://makerdao.com/en/dai/) stable coin backed by ETH but algorithmically pegged to USD value
 * [Compound.finance](https://compound.finance) integration to allocate interest from the endowment fund
-* [rDAI](https://redeem.money) token wrap the Compound.finance cDAI for more flexible use
+* [rDAI](https://redeem.money) tokens wrap the Compound.finance cDAI for more flexible use
-* Although Virtue DAO stand on their own currently, they are complimentary to proposal based smart contract frameworks like DAOstack and Aragon
+* Although Virtue DAOs stand on their own currently, they are complimentary to proposal based smart contract frameworks like DAOstack and Aragon

 ## The Problem With DAO Proposals

 Decentralized Autonomous Organizations (DAOs) help us fulfill a common purpose, allocate resources and coordinate activities.

-**But** proposals take a long time to write, read and vote on.
+**BUT** proposals take a long time to write, read and vote on.
 Voter turnout is often very low.
 Waiting for permission for proposals is not fast enough in fast moving scenarios or in large communities with lots of localized expertise and decisions.
-Proposals are not in the spirit of permissionless action and do-ocracy.
+Although proposals have their place, they are not in the spirit of permissionless action and do-ocracy.

 ## Virtuous Swarms of Agents With No Proposals